determined-ai/determined/docs/reference/experiment-config-reference.rst

 The :ref:`debug <agent-config-ref-debug>` option in the agent configuration file enables more verbose logging for diagnostic purposes when set to ``true``.

+While debugging, the logger will display lines highlighted in blue for easy identification.

 *******************
  Validation Policy
 *******************